msqr1/importizer/README.md

 | Angle bracket | 1.
 Searched relative to each directory specified in `includePaths`            |

 # Options
-Customize importizer’s behavior via the command line or a TOML configuration file (CLI options override TOML settings).
+Customize importizer's behavior via the command line or a TOML configuration file (CLI options override TOML settings).
 Note that CLI paths are relative to the current working directory, whereas TOML paths are relative to the configuration file.

-## General Options:
+## General Options

 | CLI flag name               | TOML setting name  | Description                                                                                                                                                                 | Value type   | Default value |
 |-----------------------------|--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------|---------------|